a-rebmann/best-practice-server/README.md

 # Best-Practice Checker

 This repository contains the code of the server of the Best-Practice Checker.
-This README provides instructions to setup the back end as well as the reuqired data base
+For the underlying framework, plese see [this manuscript](https://arxiv.org/pdf/2407.02336) This README provides instructions to setup the back end as well as the reuqired data base

 For the front end code see [here](https://github.com/a-rebmann/best-practice-client-)